 There are two ways to run the search for external symbols: if the scope is a project, a project folder, or a file, start the search from the Solution Explorer; if the scope is a class or a function, start the search from the editor.

-To find usages of the symbols defined outside of the current scope
+Find usages of the symbols defined outside the current scope

 Select a project, a project folder, or a file in the Solution Explorer.